Download PDF

 For this workshop, depth-area-duration information from historic storms in NOAA’s Hydrometeorological Report No. 51 (HMR 51) will be used.
 The storms contained in HMR 51 were influential in setting the level of Probable Maximum Precipitation (PMP) for the Eastern U.S.

-5. Starting on page 79 in HMR 51 (pdf page 87) are the depth-area-duration tables for major storms, listed chronologically.
-Scroll to storm number 76.
+- Starting on page 79 in HMR 51 (pdf page 87) are the depth-area-duration tables for major storms, listed chronologically.
+Scroll to storm number 76 (SA 1-28A).

 2. Create Storm Specific Depth-Area-Reduction Curves

 Using the depth-area-duration information in HMR 51, storm specific area-reduction curves will be computed.
-Ratios will be computed for this historic event based on the 10 square mile depths (assuming the 10 square mile depth is the point rainfall depth).
+Ratios will be computed for this historic event based on the 10 square mile depths (note: the use of 10 square miles is the standard assumption that represents the point rainfall depth).
 A table for this purpose, Percent of Point Rainfall for Given Area, has been created for you to the right of the original table.

 Absolute Cell References ($) in Excel